 For one thing, German genealogy groups are generally smaller than their American counterparts.
 The German computer genealogy group (Verein für Computergenealogie), the nation’s largest group by membership, has about 3,600 members.
 By comparison, the National Genealogical Society and the New England Historic Genealogical Society in America each have tens of thousands of members.

-The German version of the Federation of Genealogical Societies, an umbrella organization called the DAGV (or Deutsche Arbeitsgemeinschaft Genealogischer Verein), is also much smaller.
+The German version of the (now defunct) Federation of Genealogical Societies, an umbrella organization called the DAGV (or Deutsche Arbeitsgemeinschaft Genealogischer Verein), is also much smaller.
 The International German Genealogy Partnership, another umbrella organization, also connects genealogists to their German-speaking ancestors.
 The group has brought together more than 100 globe-spanning groups, and will host a second biannual conference in Sacramento, California, in June 2019.

 On the professional side of genealogy, the America-based Association of Professional Genealogists has about 2,700 members.
 But the Germany-based professional group, Verband deutschsprachiger Berufsgenealogen, has just a couple dozen people.
 (In general, I’ve noticed some German distaste for professional genealogy).